 2. Do your research

-3. Call in advance and speak with a hair stylist
+3. Call in advance

 Once you have narrowed down a small selection of salons, call them.
 Speak with a hairstylist and ask them what the experience is like.
 Ask if he or she has worked with or is trained to work with children who have special needs or sensory issues, and what care they take when working with them.
 This interaction will help you narrow down your list.